Low quality exposure and point processes with a view to the first phase of a pandemic: Introduction

 \section{Introduction}

 During a global pandemic, development is likely to be chaotic, requiring the collection of information and knowledge from various environments daily.
 The outbreak might shift from one country to another, and definitions and measurements change frequently.
 For instance, hospitalization criteria may evolve dynamically, while the daily number of hospitalized individuals can be reliably recorded in many countries.
 On the other hand, the definition of exposure, such as daily infections during a pandemic, might be vaguely understood and subject to change over time.
 Standardization and easy exchange of both input and output are crucial in the methodology used.

-Data collection time, communication and knowledge sharing across communities, quick data processing and easily understood output have been all extremely important in helping the society to understand the pandemic. \cite{Richardson:22} argues that the new challenges posed by the pandemic have clearly highlighted how the ubiquitous nature of statistical thinking gives us the capacity to understand and model complex contexts and dynamics, dealing with constraints of agility, responsiveness and societal responsibilities.
+Data collection time, communication and knowledge sharing across communities, quick data processing and easily understood output are important elements when helping society understand a developing pandemic.

-When good quality data are available it is possible to work with complicated statistical models. \cite{Giudici:et:al:23} proposes a model using a large dataset that includes spaciotemporal, mobility and sociodemographic covariates; \cite{Samyak:Palacios:23} apply evolutionary trees based on different subsamples of SARS-CoV-2 molecular sequences across different states of the US; \cite{Stokell:et:al:21} compares a collection of predictive models with a purpose of establishing spacial clusters in the US; in \cite{Jiang:et:al:22} the dynamics of the infection is accounted by a quantile-based approach which is robust to outliers and captures heterocedasticity; \cite{Millimet:Parmeter:22} a model based on the SIR framework extended to allow for underreporting number of cases and deaths.
+\cite{Richardson:22} argues that the new challenges posed by the pandemic have highlighted how the ubiquitous nature of statistical thinking gives us the capacity to understand and model complex contexts and dynamics, dealing with constraints of agility, responsiveness and societal responsibilities.
+When good quality data are available it is possible to work with complicated statistical models. \cite{Giudici:et:al:23} proposes a model using a large dataset that includes spatio-temporal, mobility and socio-demographic covariates; \cite{Samyak:Palacios:23} {{applies}} evolutionary trees based on different subsamples of SARS-CoV-2 molecular sequences across different states of the US; \cite{Stokell:et:al:21} compares a collection of predictive models with a purpose of establishing spacial clusters in the US; in \cite{Jiang:et:al:22} the dynamics of the infection is accounted by a quantile-based approach which is robust to outliers and captures heterocedasticity; \cite{Millimet:Parmeter:22} {{extends} a model based on the SIR framework to allow for underreporting number of cases and deaths.